AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

   >[!NOTE]
   >
-  >In **Initial Content** mode as well as on the resultant pages, any unlocked components that have an accessible parent (i.e. components within a layout container) can be deleted.
+  >In **Initial Content** mode and on the resultant pages, any unlocked components that have an accessible parent (i.e. components within a layout container) can be deleted.

 * [Layout](#editingatemplatelayout)